datarootsio/skeleton-pyspark/README.rst

 ^^^^

 - [ ] Testing (Which module, local testing)

+  + [x] code coverage
+  + [ ] tox probably does not make much sense with the Makefile.
+Remove it probably?
 - [x] README overall. needs updating but structure present

+  + [ ] Find a way to link that HOWTO from README
 - [ ] HOWTO which contains what to expect, what it gives and how to proceed
 - [x] Directory structure.
-Organized, but needs improvement
+Organized.
 - [ ] Packaging (so that it also runs on the cluster).
 - [x] sphinx documentation.
-Setup but needs fine tuning.
+Mostly okay.

   + [ ] howto_link.rst is real ugly.
 See if it can be fixed
   + [ ] Combine the Makefile of docs with regular Makefile?
 - [ ] mypy
 - [ ] GitHub action

   + [ ] What needs to be in here? pytest
 - [ ] Makefile
-- [ ] code coverage
 - [ ] logging
-- [ ] tox

 PROJECT NAME